National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/ml.md

 -   **Generalizability** -- models trained on one set of data often do not perform well on data originating from other places (e.g., other hospital systems) or other times (e.g., in a different period of time in the COVID pandemic) [-@roberts_2021].
 Since the goal of supervised machine learning is to develop generalizable algorithms that perform well on completely unseen (i.e., independent) test data, practitioners must be familiar with various techniques and considerations that mitigate the risk of failure to generalize (i.e., model overfitting) in the appropriate context, such as regularization, dimensionality reduction, feature extraction, cross-validation, and use of a model type that is appropriate given the amount of available data (e.g., deep learning algorithms may require relatively large training sets) [-@chollet_2021, @geron_2022].
-The machine learning practitioner should thoroughly understand the potential trade-off between under-fitting and overfitting a predictive model [-@hastie_2009].
+The machine learning practitioner should thoroughly understand the potential trade-off between under-fitting and over-fitting a predictive model [-@hastie_2009].
 In addition, N3C data is not a random sample, and it worth familiarizing yourself with the data as described in Chapters [-@sec-understanding] and [-@sec-cycle].
 -   **Social bias** -- scientific literature abounds with ML models and results that contain bias with respect to factors such as gender, ethnicity, and race.
 It is critical to realize that the choice of data or ML model may reinforce harmful bias in scientific literature [-@roberts_2021].